-The District's response to the legal compliance finding identified in our audit has been included in the Schedule of Findings and Recommendations.
-The District's response was not subject to the auditing procedures applied in our audit of the financial statements and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the legal compliance finding identified in our audit and described in the accompanying Schedule of Findings and Responses.
+The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.